top of page

 When you form if-then plans, your brain creates an automatic trigger system.
 The planned response activates without conscious effort when you encounter the specified situation.
 This "strategic automaticity" works because it:

-• Makes situations more noticeable in your environment
+• makes situations more noticeable in your environment,

-• Increases goal achievement by 300% compared to regular planning
+• increases goal achievement by 300% compared to regular planning.

-How If-Then Plans Can Boost Your Performance
+How If-Then Plans Can Boost Your Performance According to Gollwitzer and Sheeran (2025)

 Area